SveltePress/sveltepress/packages/docs-site/src/routes/guide/default-theme/links/+page.md

 ## Markdown format links

 Links starts with `http(s)` is recognized as external links
-It would rendered a external icon to its right
+It would render an external icon to the right of link text label

 **Input**